FortAwesome/wordpress-fontawesome/readme.txt

 = Features =

-Our plugin lets you use:
+Our official plugin lets you use Font Awesome the way you want:

- * Free or Pro icons
+* Use Pro or Free icons.
- * The latest version of Font Awesome 5 (or a specific previous version)
+* Leverage the latest release or a specific version of our icons.
- * SVG or Web Font to load icons
+* Choose the tech, either SVG or Web Font.
+* Take your pick of loading your icons from our classic Font Awesome CDN, or use Font Awesome kits - the easiest and most robust way to use our icons on the web.
- * Font Awesome Version 4 syntax if you haven’t had a chance to update your code
+* And, if you haven’t had the chance to update your project in a long while, you can turn on automatic compatibility for Font Awesome Version 4.
- * A kit or the classic Font Awesome CDN

-And, you also get a robust way to troubleshoot conflicting versions of Font Awesome loading on your site from other plugins or themes, and gives you tools to fix those conflicts.
+But that’s not all... our official plugin can troubleshoot and help you resolve when multiple versions of Font Awesome are loading on your site from other plugins/themes and causing display or technical issues.

 == Usage ==

 **Install and enable the plugin**

-**Pick some icons**
-Find Font Awesome icons for your project in the [Icon Gallery](https://fontawesome.com/icons), or on the [cheatsheet](https://fontawesome.com/cheatsheet).
+(See the Installation tab for details)

 **Add icons to your pages and posts**
-Once you set your plugin to use CDN or a kit, you add icons to your pages and posts with a shortcodes or HTML.
-Be sure to use the [latest icon names and classes](https://fontawesome.com/icons?d=gallery).
+Once you’ve set up your plugin, you add icons to your pages and posts by [using their names](https://fontawesome.com/icons?d=gallery) in shortcodes or HTML.

 When you use shortcodes, you add the name of the icon and a prefix, where [the prefix is the style of icon](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) you want to use.
 Note that you don’t need to include the `fa-` part of the name.
 And if you don’t include any prefix, the style will default to Solid.